 Nothing beats your own private pool party at one of Acme House Company’s luxury vacation rental homes.
 Most of my most beloved memories here in Coachella Valley involve weeks spent in an Acme home, relaxing in a colorful float, a cold beverage in my hand, a hand I love holding mine, or the listening ear of an inspiring friend.
 As for hotel pools?
 The Sands Hotel & Spa with its pink decor and Moroccan cabana vibe throughout just make me smile and Hotel Paseo’s pool sparks wanderlust in us all.

-Store to find Palm Springs-inspired fashions:
+Best store to find Palm Springs-inspired fashions:

 All desert dames know that Candice Held is where it’s at, but we also suggest bringing your best caftan for the impromptu cocktail hour that’s pretty much standard here on any desert trip – and, for that?
 The magical Monica Mahoney is a must.

-Spot for vintage clothing:
+Best spot for vintage clothing:

 Picture it.
 You walk into a boutique, The Fine Art of Design in Palm Desert, that surely resembles Elizabeth Taylor’s closet.
 Pastel hatboxes abound atop the racks of decadent vintage dresses, cool caftans and vintage couture that would make Zsa Zsa Gabor jealous.
 And then there’s owner Nicolas, known as the vintage godfather of the desert, sitting behind his desk like Bosley in the original Charlie’s Angels.
 Don’t even get me started about those golden swan water faucets in the ladies’ room behind the snowy-white Mod Podge glittered door.